alff/gerrit/README.md

             "env_run_lists": {
               }
            }

+!!!!!!WARNING!!!!!!!
+Temporary at first run attributes from role 'gerrit' doesn't work because they are saving when recipe compile time starts.
+But attributes from recipe are trying to check variable of attribute from role.
+Need to set it manualy.
+!!!!!!!!!!!!!!!!!!!!

 4. Upload roles on chef server and attach role 'gerrit' to target node.
 5. Start chef-client